Red Hen Publications

 • • • •

-He did realize that what he had been so smug about being qualified to do at 17 — i.e., to dictate how everyone else ought to live their lives — was false reasoning, that he wasn’t qualified to guide the masses for their own good.
+He did seem to realize that what he had been so smug about being qualified to do at 17 — i.e., to dictate how everyone else ought to live their lives — was false reasoning, amd that he wasn’t qualified to guide the masses for their own good.
 But he seems to have taken that realization as an excuse to opt out of the whole business of ever really connecting with anybody, or trying to make anything better for anyone.

 The biggest mystery in the series now seems to be why he ever bothered to put himself out on little Remus Lupin’s account in ’71.
 Even though his security measures were grossly inadequate to the dangers inherent in the situation.
 Post-DHs the “experiment” certainly doesn’t seem at all in character.
 (One now wonders whether the Lupins were friends of Flamel’s, or at least known to him.
 I am in agreement with Swythyv that Flamel was probably one of the few people that could have convinced Albus to do anything he didn’t initially want to.)